blackwadud/Bakare-Abdulwadud-techtask-mobile/README.md

 ## Submission
 The application should be committed to a `public` repository on `GitHub` or `BitBucket` (`<lastname>-<firstname>-techtask-mobile`) and simply send us a link to the repository.

+## Key Notes
+Upgraded the depreciated android embedded version Dependency used are provider for state management and Https for my api calls Both api have been consumed and with my unit test discovered that `/recipes?ingredients=<title-1>,<title-n>` would always give the same response irrespective of what data was parsed
 ## Getting Started with Flutter

 A few resources to get you started if this is your first Flutter project: